DevyHeavy/rofi-screenshot/readme.md

 * Record a specific region and save as a gif
 * Record a specific region and save as a MP4
 * Record the whole screen and save as a gif
-* Record the whole screen and save as an MP$
+* Record the whole screen and save as an MP4

 ### Usage